-Honeycrisp is the most sought-after variety of apple during apple season due to its incredible, unique taste and satisfying fresh-apple crunch.
+Honeycrisp is perhaps the most sought-after variety of apple during apple season due to its incredible, unique taste and satisfying fresh-apple crunch.

 Origin of Honeycrisp Apples